Virginia Beach Man Sentenced for Possession of Child Pornography

 Facebook flagged illegal image downloaded by Navy Petty Officer

-NORFOLK, Va. – James A. Metcalf, 35, of Virginia Beach, Va., was sentenced today in Norfolk federal court to 87 months in prison, followed by supervised release for life, for possession of child pornography.
+NORFOLK, Va. – Bruce Michael Jarvela II, age 41, of Virginia Beach was sentenced today to 97 months in prison, followed by 25 years of supervised release for possession of child pornography.

-The case was investigated by the Naval Criminal Investigative Service and the Virginia Beach Police Department.
-Assistant United States Attorneys Elizabeth M. Yusi and Joseph L. Kosky prosecuted the case for the United States.
+This case was investigated by the Naval Criminal Investigative Service.
+Assistant United States Attorney Randy Stoker is prosecuting the case on behalf of the United States.

 A copy of this press release may be found on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.
 Related court documents and information may be found on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case No. 2:14-cr-101.